notmattgrossman/southpark-political-discouse-dataviz/README.md

 # Collaboration

-I used outside sources for this project, mainly Cursor IDE's Agent with claude-4.5-sonnet.
+I used Anthropic's Generative AI model claude-4.5-haiku to help with JavaScript and d3 syntax.
+The ideas for the visualization, concept, and story are completely mine.